 Sorting the good groups from the bad groups is hard because we are used to social disapproval making it hard for groups to form, for example groups like Pro-Ana (encouraging anorexia).

-1. loss to people whose jobs relied on solving a formerly hard problem (copying and distributing information)
+Improved freedom of assembly causes three types of loss:1. loss to people whose jobs relied on solving a formerly hard problem (copying and distributing information)

 2. damage to current social bargains (who is the media and what controls should be put on it?)